bilalshahzad139/webrtc-multi-conn-app/README.md

 # RTCPeerConnection Management

 1. First user (User1) joins the meeting.
 Box for local user is displayed.
 No peer exists (or no peers data come from server) so no rtc connection is created.
-Signaling servers now know about one participant.
+Signaling server now know about one participant.
 2. Second user (User2) joins the meeting.
 Box for local user is displayed.
 Request goes to server.
 Server saves its details and returns detail of existing users (i.e. user 1).
 User2 will receive detail of User1 and will create a box for it. **User2 will create an RTCPeerConnection for User1 and will store it in connection array.** Server will also notify User1 about User2.
 User1 will create a box for User2.  **User1 will create an RTCPeerConnection for User2 and will store it in connections array.**
 3. Third user (User3) joins the meeting.
 Box for local user is displayed.
 Request goes to server.
 Server saves its details and returns detail of existing users (i.e. User1, User2).
 User3 will receive detail of User1 & User2.
 It will create a boxes for them. **User3 will create RTCPeerConnection for User1 & for User2 and  and will store them in its connections array.** Server will also notify User1 & User2 about User3.
 User1 will create a box for User3.  **User1 will create an RTCPeerConnection for User3 and will store it in its connections array.** and **User2 will create an RTCPeerConnection for User3 and will store it in its connections array.**
-4. When a user (browser) gets disconnected from signalr server, server removes it from local memory (after specific time when onDisconnected event fires).
+4. When a user (browser) gets disconnected from signalr server, server removes it from local memory (after specific time when disconnected event fires).
 It also notifies other participants so they remove RTC connection object from its connections list.

 # SDP Sharing Between Peers